m0smith/lein-resource/README.md

 A plugin that can be used to copy files from mulitple source directories to a target directory while maintaining the subdirecotries.
-Also, each file will be transformed using [stencil](https://github.com/davidsantiago/stencil).
+Also, each file will by default be transformed using [stencil](https://github.com/davidsantiago/stencil).
 The map that is passed to stencil contains a combination of:

 * The project map